hashicorp/terraform-provider-google/website/docs/r/alloydb_cluster.html.markdown

 * `minutes` -
   (Optional)
   Minutes of hour of day.
-Must be from 0 to 59.
+Currently, only the value 0 is supported.

 * `seconds` -
   (Optional)
   Seconds of minutes of the time.
-Must normally be from 0 to 59.
-An API may allow the value 60 if it allows leap-seconds.
+Currently, only the value 0 is supported.

 * `nanos` -
   (Optional)
   Fractions of seconds in nanoseconds.
-Must be from 0 to 999,999,999.
+Currently, only the value 0 is supported.

 <a name="nested_time_based_retention"></a>The `time_based_retention` block supports: